• Home

 • Whip 1 cup of heavy cream and sweeten with a couple tablespoons of powdered sugar (or 1 tablespoon granulated).
 Spread over chocolate sauce layer and garnish with peanuts.
 Keep frozen until ready to serve.

 • When you are ready to serve it, grasp be the plastic wrap and lift from the dish.
 Set it on a cutting board and cut into squares.
-Add caramel sauce before serving if desired.
+Plate each square and add caramel sauce before serving if desired.

 Tried this recipe?Let us know how it was!